Jane Wiedlin: Personal life

 In addition to acting and singing, Wiedlin is an ordained minister of the Universal Life Church, a mail-order religious organization that offers anyone semi-immediate, no-cost ordination as a ULC minister.
 Wiedlin identifies herself as "Reverend Sister Go-Go", primarily officiating at weddings.

-Wiedlin and Ged Malone were married on 25 July 1987 and divorced in 1999.
-She then married David Trotter on 8 June 2004; they divorced in 2005.
+Wiedlin and Ged Malone were married on July 25, 1987 and divorced in 1999.
+She then married David Trotter on June 8, 2004; they divorced in 2005.
 Wiedlin became engaged to her boyfriend Terence Lundy in October 2022.
 They married in February 2023.
 She announced their divorce in April 2024.

-As an adult, Wiedlin has lived in various places: Mendocino County, California, Costa Rica, Panama, Wisconsin, San Francisco, and Hawaii.
-In December 2023, in an exposé by Rolling Stone, Wiedlin alleged that rock DJ Rodney Bingenheimer sexually assaulted her at his English Disco nightclub in Los Angeles when she was around 15 in about 1974.
+As an adult, Wiedlin has lived in various places: Mendocino County, California; Costa Rica; Panama; Wisconsin; San Francisco; and Hawaii.
+In December 2023, in an exposé by Rolling Stone, Wiedlin alleged that rock DJ Rodney Bingenheimer sexually assaulted her at his English Disco nightclub in Los Angeles when she was around 15 c.
+1974.